 Students learn about the function and components of the human nervous system, which helps them understand the purpose of our brains, spinal cords, nerves and five senses.
 In addition, how the nervous system is affected during spaceflight is also discussed.

 Students learn about the unique challenges astronauts face while eating in outer space.
-They explore different food choices and food packaging.
-Students learn about the engineering design process, and then, as NASA engineering teams, they design and build original model devices to help astronauts ea...
+Students learn about the engineering design process, and then, as NASA engineering teams, they design and build original model devices to help astronauts eat in a microgravity environment --- their own creative d...

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,